mnot/I-D/web-proxy-desc/draft.md

 192.168.1.3 and 192.168.2.0 to 192.168.2.255.

 Note that by their nature {{RFC1918}} private networks are not unique, and therefore there may be false positives.
-As such, clients SHOULD NOT automatically configure a WPD based upon validNetworks when the IP address is in these ranges, although they MAY notify the user of a WPD's possible applicability, and MAY use additional information to correlate a WPD to its proper network.
+As such, clients SHOULD NOT automatically configure a WPD based upon clientNetworks when the IP address is in these ranges, although they MAY notify the user of a WPD's possible applicability, and MAY use additional information to correlate a WPD to its proper network.